 However, it's unknown whether the pose was intended as an earnest gesture of anti-white bias or antipathy on Jackson's part, as opposed to a distasteful attempt at humor.
 Our examination of a Facebook profile that appears to belong to Jackson did not reveal further evidence of racial antipathy on his part.

-It should also be noted that some social media users in 2020 were observed to have taken part in a trend, albeit one of limited popularity, in which, as part of a distasteful and disturbing collective joke, they reenacted the arrest of George Floyd in Minneapolis in May 2020.
-In that incident, police officer Derek Chauvin kneeled on the back of Floyd’s neck for almost nine minutes, despite the pleas of Floyd and onlookers.
-Two autopsies concluded that Chauvin’s actions led to Floyd’s death, which sparked renewed nationwide and international protests against police brutality and racial injustice led by the Black Lives Matter movement.
+In addition, Jackson told investigating officers that his actions were intended only as a joke, but acknowledged that the pose shown in the photograph was an allusion to the death of George Floyd, in Minneapolis, in May 2020.
+In that incident, police officer Derek Chauvin kneeled on the back of Floyd's neck for almost nine minutes, despite the pleas of Floyd and onlookers.
+Two autopsies concluded that Chauvin's actions led to Floyd's death, which sparked renewed nationwide and international protests against police brutality and racial injustice led by the Black Lives Matter movement.
+In April 2021, a jury in Hennepin County, Minnesota found Chauvin guilty of three charges: second-degree murder, third-degree murder, and second-degree manslaughter.